aleshaleksey/fansys23/05-skills.md

 ___
 #### Climb

 This is a skill specific to scaling steep or vertical surfaces, trees, ropes and entities larger than oneself.
-A creature without a *climb* skill climbs at 1/4 of its base speed.
+A creature without a *climb* speed climbs at 1/4 of its base speed.
 Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows.

 - Base Thresholds:
   - 4: A steep embankment, ladder, knotted rope, or tree with many branches.